Behavioral neuroscience: Relationship to other fields of psychology and biology

 In many cases, humans may serve as experimental subjects in behavioral neuroscience experiments; however, a great deal of the experimental literature in behavioral neuroscience comes from the study of non-human species, most frequently rats, mice, and monkeys.
 As a result, a critical assumption in behavioral neuroscience is that organisms share biological and behavioral similarities, enough to permit extrapolations across species.
 This allies behavioral neuroscience closely with comparative psychology, ethology, evolutionary biology, and neurobiology.
 Behavioral neuroscience also has paradigmatic and methodological similarities to neuropsychology, which relies heavily on the study of the behavior of humans with nervous system dysfunction (i.e., a non-experimentally based biological manipulation).
-Synonyms for behavioral neuroscience include biopsychology, biological psychology, and psychobiology.
-Physiological psychology is a subfield of behavioral neuroscience, with an appropriately narrower definition.

 Research methods

 The distinguishing characteristic of a behavioral neuroscience experiment is that either the independent variable of the experiment is biological, or some dependent variable is biological.
 In other words, the nervous system of the organism under study is permanently or temporarily altered, or some aspect of the nervous system is measured (usually to be related to a behavioral variable).